 Autoimmune Disease and Inflammation

 Chronic Inflammation inside the body is similar to having sunburn, but at the cellular level—it can be temporary, but also may cause injury that radiates further than just the affected area.
 Because this inflammatory process is microscopic, symptoms can be masked for years and years.
-Often times, the first sign of underlying chronic inflammation is the development of joint pain that just won’t go away, persistent headaches, hormonal imbalances, and autoimmune diseases, to name a few.
+Often times, the first sign of underlying chronic inflammation is the development of joint pain that just won’t go away, persistent headaches, hormonal imbalances to name a few.

 Side Effects of Chronic Inflammation